 There are few ideal characteristics of a true charismatic hero or a great leader.
 Tall, fair, Handsome, intelligent, etc. But, if you look back in history, you find that, when the whole world was keeping an open eye for that tall hero, often, short men have stolen the show, right from under your nose.
 Whether it may be our own Chhatrapati Shivaji, Lokmanya Tilak, Lal Bahadur Shastri or it may be Nepolean Bonapart and Adolf Hitler in history.
-It may be Picasso, Voltaire, or Beethoven in art, Or, it may be Gimli, Frodo, or Lord Tyrion in TV Mythology.
-This is a story of one of the most popular and the most powerful dwarfs among them.
+It may be Picasso, Voltaire, or Beethoven in art, Or, it may be Gimli, Frodo, or Lord Tyrion in TV fiction.
+This is a story of one of the most popular and the most powerful dwarfs among them, Vamana, the great Dwarf.

 Long ago, there was a childless sage couple named Prusni and Sutapa.
 After praying to Lord Vishnu for many years to grant them a child, pleased Vishnu appeared in front and assured the couple, that they will have to reborn three times on this earth and the god himself will take birth through them every time.

 After nine months, Lord took birth through them naming Prasngarbha.
 In the next life, this sage couple took the name of Aditi and Kashyap and for their last life, they took the names Devaki and Vasudev.

 King Daksha Prajapati, had three daughters.
 One was Sati, who married Mahadev, and the other two were Diti and Aditi.
 One of the legendary Sapta Rishi, Sage Kashyap married both Diti and Aditi.
 Aditi gave birth to Gods Surya, Agni, and Indra.